-With their major professor's guidance and approval, students may take up to one-half of their course work in creative writing or rhetoric and composition.
+With their major professor's guidance and approval, students may take up to one-half of study of topics under the direction of a senior faculty member.
+Prerequisites: 21 graduate hours of English and approval of the student's adviser and of the department head.